Coronavirus — Book with confidence

-Your safety and well-being, as well as that of our owners, housekeepers and their families, is very important to us, now more than ever.
+Your safety and well-being, as well as that of our owners, housekeepers, and their families, is very important to us, now more than ever.
 In response to Coronavirus we have carefully reviewed our housekeeping procedures and put a range of special measures in place.
-Please note the following:

-Removal of non-essential items.
-Some difficult-to-clean and high-touch items will have been removed from your holiday retreat.
+Some difficult-to-clean and high-touch items may have been removed from your holiday retreat.
 These may include throws and cushions, games and toys, DVDs and other items that are non-essential.
 If there is any specific item or facility listed on our website that you have a question about, please contact us.

-Provisions and shopping.
-Almost all local shops are now open, and we hope you’ll enjoy supporting our great Cornish retailers — but do plan ahead to avoid wasting precious holiday time in queues.
-Also please remember to wear your face masks in all shops to protect others who are also doing the same to protect you.
+Almost all local shops are open, and we hope you’ll enjoy supporting our great Cornish retailers — but do plan ahead to avoid wasting precious holiday time in queues.

 - Hand sanitiser and/or liquid soap will be available in all retreats and please also bring you own and use it frequently following Government guidelines.